hbl4310/hbl4310.github.io/dev/content/projects/this/svg.md

 </code></pre>

 The transform types for this tag are similar to those available in CSS: translate, scale, rotate, skewX, skewY.
 See [reference](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/type#for_the_animatetransform_elements).
-The from and to fields are formatted as (degrees, centre x, centre y) which defines a starting and ending rotation in degrees around a certain point.
+The "from" and "to" fields are formatted as (degrees, centre x, centre y) which defines a starting and ending rotation in degrees around a certain point.
-The dur tag defines the duration between the from and to states and the repeatCount specifies how many times the transformation happens.
+The "dur" tag defines the duration between the "from" and "to" states and the "repeatCount" specifies how many times the transformation happens.
 Nifty.

 ## Let there be Light